I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0cb6_3.md

 </table></span></div>
 See the following Remarks section.

-`Id`

-Specifies the property ID.
-This member identifies a property item within the property set.
-If the property set contains N items, valid property IDs are integers in the range 0 to N-1.

-`Set`

-Specifies the property set.
-This member is a pointer to a GUID that uniquely identifies the property set.
-See the list of property-set GUIDs in <a href="https://msdn.microsoft.com/library/windows/hardware/ff536197">Audio Drivers Property Sets</a>.

 ## Remarks
 The <b>PCPROPERTY_ITEM</b> structure specifies a particular property item in an automation table.
 The <a href="..\portcls\ns-portcls-__unnamed_struct_0cb6_6.md">PCAUTOMATION_TABLE</a> structure points to an array of <b>PCPROPERTY_ITEM</b> structures.